ADBLOCK #102

 Learn more about UC Davis tuition and fees.

-UC Davis Human Development & Family Studies Bachelor’s Program Diversity
+UC Davis Child Development & Family Studies Bachelor’s Program Diversity

-The following table and chart show the ethnic background for students who recently graduated from University of California - Davis with a bachelor's in human development.
+The following table and chart show the ethnic background for students who recently graduated from University of California-Davis with a bachelor’s in child development & family studies.

 Ethnic Background Number of Students